Te Whatu Kairangi Frequently Asked Questions

 There will be an online form to submit your nomination.

 You will complete the form with information about the nomination and the educational history of the nominee, and upload the completed Word document and any video or audio files.
-The 'How to enter’ section on the main Te Whatu Kairangi page has more information.
+The 'Enter the awards’ section on the main Te Whatu Kairangi page has more information.

 What is the process for the new Te Tohu Reo Māori award?